Add Roman numeral notation

 C Major Scale

-Getting started with Roman Numerals on Flat
+Getting started with Roman numerals on Flat

 To start inputting chords below your music notations, select the note where you want to start adding your chord, then open the “Text” toolbar and click on the Classic Chord icon; alternatively, you can use the keyboard shortcut Ctrl/Cmd+Shift+K.